 - Research your chosen jobs in more detail, compare your options and decide on the right choices for you.

 Initially you should anticipate spending at least an hour with Prospects Career Planner.
 You can use it as a basis for a discussion with a Careers Adviser who will help you interpret your results.

-Use these to find out how you can develop some career-relevant skills during your time at Bath that will make you more employable.
+Use the Skills Centre to find out how you can develop some career-relevant skills during your time at Bath that will make you more employable.

-The Skills Centre area has material on a range of topics such as:
+The Skills Centre web pages have material on a range of topics such as: